Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-Several recent techniques have explored leveraging value similarity and computation reuse for accelerating DNNs.
-This is because the data of images and videos exhibit high similarity spatially (e.g., among neighboring pixels in images) and temporally (e.g., similar input data in consecutive image frames) \cite{mahmoud2018diffy, riera2018computation, gonccalves2019aggressive}.
-Moreover, after lowering the precision of tensors, many values in the feature maps and filters are same and repeat frequently \cite{han2015deep, hegde2018ucnn}.
-Therefore, these values can be compressed further by maintaining a codebook that only contains unique values \cite{han2016eie}.
-Furthermore, due to the repetition of similar values, computation of many values can be reused, either partially during processing a layer of the model \cite{riera2018computation, hegde2018ucnn, silfa2019neuron} or entirely while skipping the processing of a layer \cite{gonccalves2019aggressive, buckler2018eva2, zhu2018euphrates}.
-Table \ref{tab:value-similarity} lists various techniques that have leveraged such reuse of the values and computations to reduce the storage and computation requirements.
-This subsection describes such techniques and how accelerators leverage them e.g., with additional support in the PE datapath.
+Several techniques have leveraged value similarity for accelerating DNNs by value sharing and computation reuse (Table \ref{tab:value-similarity}).
+Video frames exhibit high similarity spatially (among neighboring pixels) and temporally (over consecutive frames) \cite{riera2018computation, gonccalves2019aggressive}.
+After precision lowering, values of limited range repeat frequently \cite{han2015deep, hegde2018ucnn}, which are further compressed by maintaining a codebook of unique values \cite{han2016eie}.
+With repetition of values, computation (outputs) can be reused, either partially during processing a layer \cite{riera2018computation, hegde2018ucnn} or by skipping processing of a whole layer \cite{buckler2018eva2}.
+This subsection describes such techniques and corresponding hardware enhancements.